 Assumptions and Methodologies

-This information is not intended to be comprehensive.
+This information is not intended to be comprehensive, and third-party data are subject to change.
 An investor’s needs may be influenced by a variety of factors not included in this analysis, including taxes.
 You should consult with your advisor to help evaluate your needs and consider the information provided by LINK.

 Emergency Fund Goal

 The Emergency Fund goal intends for customers to set aside funds for unplanned needs, for example, in the event of loss of income or large, unexpected expenses.
-The need is a function of the number of months of after-tax income the user wishes to have saved.
+The need is a function of the number of months of expenses the user wishes to have saved.

 The Retirement goal intends to estimate the future cost of a user’s retirement.
 The goal amount is a function of the user’s desired U.S. city for retirement and the expected average cost of essential items in the city; i.e., entertainment, healthcare, food, travel, housing, inflation and choice of lifestyle.